The 12 Best Dogs for Apartment Dwellers

-“Best apartment dog” can mean a number of things, depending on the person.
-For some, it’s purely a dog that can live quietly and happily in a smaller space.
-For others, it might be a dog that can go out and be active with them on weekends, without feeling cramped or unhappy during the workday.
-With that in mind, what follows is a list with a little something for everyone!
+"Best apartment dog" can mean a number of things, depending on the person.
+For some, it's purely a dog that can live quietly and happily in a smaller space.
+For others, it might be a dog that can go out and be active with them on weekends, without feeling cramped or unhappy during the work week.

 We know, it seems counterintuitive for the dog kingdom's fastest member to make a list of best apartment dogs.
 But here's the secret about greyhounds: they have two speeds, sprinting and napping.
 So while they are happily going to accentuate your active lifestyle on weekends and evenings, life inside your urban dwelling should still be hunky-dory!

 Cavalier King Charles spaniel parents will tell you these remarkable little guys are the perfect family pet.
 Cavaliers are also just about the perfect apartment dog!
 These incredibly intelligent, deeply loyal little dogs are quiet, friendly, and small enough to fit into even the coziest of studios with ease.